openshift/ansible-service-broker/docs/specs/add-kubernetes-support.md

 Issues have been coming up during testing because the broker does not target the latest code for either the service-catalog or the underlying cluster.
-Kubernetes is the upstream community for OpenShift and the broker should be consumuing the latest upstream code for development purposes.
+Kubernetes is the upstream community for OpenShift and the broker should be consuming the latest upstream code for development purposes.

 This change will improve the Broker development process by having the Broker constantly being developed and tested against the latest upstream code.